PhyloSketch App User Manual

 5.3 Run Capture Menu Button

-When a background image has been loaded, use these items to capture a tree or network from the image.
+When a background image has been loaded, these items support capturing a tree or network from that image.

-Press the menu button once to locate the root in the background image.
-Press again to perform capture.
-Alternatively, use the following menu items.
+Pressing the Run Capture menu button once attempts to locate the root in the background image.
+Pressing it again performs the capture using the current parameters.
+Alternatively, use the following menu items explicitly:

-Capture Phylogeny Extract phylogenetic structures from the image, converting them into a graph representation.
+Capture Phylogeny Extract phylogenetic structure from the image, converting it into a graph representation.

 Remove Image Remove the currently loaded background image from the view.